This website is operated by MTG Liquidity Ltd.

 Euronext Volumes

-Euronext FX’s spot forex trading volume declined by 13% to $1.4 trillion during Q1 2023, compared to the same period in 2022.
+The next section of our FX quarterly review deals with industry events and trends.
+Euronext FX’s spot forex trading volume declined by 13% to $1.4 trillion during Q1 2023 compared to the same period of 2022.
 The daily average volume also dropped by 14.4% to $21 billion.
 However, in March 2023, spot forex trading activities gained 26.4%, reaching $521 billion compared to $412.2 billion in the prior month, and the average daily volume rose by 10% to $22.7 billion.
 Euronext also recorded the third-highest equity value traded in history on March 17th, with a total value of trading during the day at €27.6 billion.

 Metatrader Mobile App

-The MetaTrader app returned in the middle of February on the Apple App Store, but not in its original form.
-The company has launched a new messaging app called TeamWox Communicator, which allows users to communicate with colleagues and clients, share files and even hold video conferences.
-MetaQuotes CEO Renat Fatkhullin said the new app would serve as a testing ground for the company’s other products, including the MetaTrader trading platform.
-The company’s original MetaTrader app was suspended by Apple in February 2022 due to violations of the App Store’s guidelines.
+In February 2022, Apple suspended the company’s original MetaTrader app due to violations of the App Store’s guidelines.
+In the middle of February 2023, it returned to Apple’s App Store, but not in its original form.
+The company launched a new messaging app called TeamWox Communicator, which allows users to communicate with colleagues and clients, share files, and even hold video conferences.
+MetaQuotes CEO Renat Fatkhullin said that the new app would serve as a testing ground for other products developed by the company, including the MetaTrader trading platform.

 AI and ChatGPT

-Innovation is a natural occurrence in the FinTech world, but the arrival of OpenAI’s GPT-4, an advanced language model, is set to impact the industry like never before.
-With greater natural language processing (NLP) capabilities than its predecessor, GPT-3, GPT-4 is expected to boost efficiency and productivity in financial services, revolutionizing the way businesses operate, interact with customers, and utilize data.
-GPT-4’s impressive feat lies in its ability to generate human-like text with exceptional accuracy.
+Let’s proceed to the indispensable part of any FX quarterly review: innovation.
+It is a natural thing in the FinTech world, but the arrival of OpenAI’s advanced language model GPT-4 is set to impact the industry like never before.
+Compared to its predecessor GPT-3, it has greater natural language processing capabilities, which is why it is expected to boost efficiency and productivity in financial services, revolutionizing the way businesses operate, interact with customers, and utilize data.
+GPT-4’s impressive feat lies in its ability to accurately generate human-like text.

-AI can help financial firms in various ways, such as improving customer service, reducing costs, and providing more accurate insights for investment decisions.
+AI can help financial firms in various ways, e.g. by improving customer service, reducing costs, and providing more accurate insights for investment decisions.
 Also, AI can help with fraud detection, risk management, and regulatory compliance.
 Thanks to its extensive training on various text sources, GPT-4 can engage in nuanced conversations, answer questions, generate content, and even write code.

 However, there are some ethical implications of using AI in financial services, such as bias and lack of transparency.
 While AI has the potential to transform the financial services industry, it must be used responsibly and ethically to ensure its benefits are realized.